JAnicaTZ/TreeOfKnowledge/PROPOSITIONAL-QUICK-START.md

 This ordering does not indicate that new contributors should begin with First-Order Logic.
 The FOL calculator received the leading position because it represents the project’s original and academically more ambitious core—and because I still hope that, one fine day, it may attract the attention of a distinguished professor of mathematical logic. ☀️😅

-For learning, initial inspection and technical orientation, however, the recommended order is:

-1. SIMPLE Propositional TREE
-2. Propositional Minimization
-3. First-Order Logic

 In other words:

 FOL is positioned first for academic visibility; SIMPLE is the proper first step for understanding the system. 🌳
 ---
+For learning, inspection and technical orientation, the recommended order is:

+1. SIMPLE Propositional TREE
+   Begin with the smallest and clearest representation of TREE’s recursive reasoning mechanism.

+2. First-Order Logic
+   Continue here for a more complete conceptual understanding—and, hopefully, for your total knowledge satisfaction. 🌳🧠

+3. Propositional Minimization
+   Examine this stage when we are ready to investigate whether logically equivalent formulas can be represented more economically by reducing unnecessary complexity.

+In our slightly less formal MacroHARD™ terminology:

+MINIMIZATION = the search for the best EKO algorithms—saving logical steps, representation space and potentially computational effort without changing the meaning of the formula. ♻️😎

+This ordering reflects the learning path rather than the visual order of calculators on the website:

+SIMPLE → FOL → MINIMIZATION

+In short:

+First understand the TREE.
+Then explore its full logical reach.
+Finally, investigate how much of it can be safely reduced.

 Purpose